 They look the same but the 1000 island dressing is sweeter because of the sweet pickle relish and the ketchup.
 Russian dressing starts with chili sauce as a base instead of ketchup and also includes more spicy ingredients.

 Reuben Sandwich Sauce

 Second: Mix this with the rest of the dressing ingredients to create this unique condiment that you can use on so many things.

+Third: Enjoy this!
 The Swiss cheese in the dressing adds some thickness to it and another layer of tanginess!
 Imagine this Reuben Sauce in your scrambled eggs!!

 Can I make this ahead of time?